 Dinner is buffet style and includes traditional Hungarian dishes.
 I recommend you try the goulash soup, one of the delicacies of the Hungarian capital.
-The grilled polenta or the homemade fritters are also a good choice.
+Grilled polenta or homemade fritters are also a good choice.
 If you are one of those who dare not try new things, don't worry; the menu also includes more classic dishes and seasonal salads.

-Make sure the ship has scenic views and that you can enjoy them regardless of the weather.
-Although cruises are available at any time of the year, I do not recommend doing it in winter at night as the low temperatures could ruin the experience and not allow you to enjoy the scenery.
+Make sure that the boat has panoramic views and that you can enjoy them regardless of the weather.
+Although cruises are available at any time of the year, I do not recommend doing it in winter at night because the low temperatures could ruin the experience and not allow you to enjoy the scenery.

-As a personal advice, don't get obsessed with taking pictures during the tour; you will have plenty of time during your trip to take them and if the cruise includes a guide or host you can even ask him/her about the best viewpoints in the city.
+As a personal tip, don't obsess about taking pictures during the tour; you will have plenty of time during your trip to take them and if the cruise includes a guide or host you can even ask him/her about the best viewpoints in the city.
 The Danube cruise is all about enjoying the views and the experience of cruising the river while enjoying dinner or live music; don't take it as a tourist race.

-Finally, if the cruise passes by Margarita Island located in the middle of the river and you have the possibility to get off do it without a doubt and then continue the cruise on the next boat.
+Finally, if the cruise passes by Margaret Island located in the middle of the river and you have a chance to get off do so without hesitation and then continue the cruise on the next boat.
 This island does not have great historical monuments, but it does have charming corners that will give you more than one surprise.

 The city by night vs. by day

 A boat tour serves to get an idea of the sights of the city and its main points of interest, but it is not a way to visit them.
-I mean, if you book a night cruise you are sure to be impressed by the views of the Parliament Illuminated and they will stay with you as one of the best memories of the trip, but are you really going to miss the opportunity to come back the next day to see it up close and visit its interior?
+I mean, if you book a night cruise, the views of the illuminated Parliament will surely impress you and will remain one of the best memories of the trip, but are you really going to miss the opportunity to come back the next day to see it up close and visit its interior?

 Something similar happens with the Chain Bridge; no doubt from the river you will get a unique perspective of it, but are you going to stop walking across it during your visit to Budapest just because "you have already seen it"?
 Rather take this tour as an appetizer of all that the city has to offer and then visit as many of the sights as you can from a different perspective.